-The Government of Canada is implementing the Canada Emergency Business Account Program (CEBA).
+Canada Emergency Business Account Program

 This program helps small businesses and not-for-profits cover their operating costs that cannot be deferred such as wages, rent, utilities, insurance premiums and property tax during a period where their revenues have been temporarily reduced due to the economic impacts of the COVID-19 pandemic.

-- If the loan is not repaid by December 31, 2022, it can be renewed for 3 years (until December 31, 2025) at an interest rate of 5%.
+- If the loan is not repaid by January 18, 2024, it can be renewed for 3 years (until December 31, 2026) at an interest rate of 5%.

 Laurentian Bank clients who meet all the criteria below are eligible for the Canada Emergency Business Account Program:

-- The company total employment income paid in the 2019 calendar year was between Cdn.$20,000 and Cdn.$1,500,000
+The business paid total employment income in the 2019 calendar year of between CDN$20,000 and CDN$1,500,000.
+Or

 - The company must have an active commercial current account with Laurentian Bank, which is its primary financial institution.